-A lightweight, clean and minimalist theme that is already optimized for speed on both frontend and backend is important while you start optimizing a WordPress site for good speeds.
-There are thousands of lightweight theme that are available freely to choose from.
+A lightweight, clean, and minimalist theme that is already optimized for speed on both the frontend and backend is important when you start optimizing a WordPress site for good speeds.
+There are thousands of lightweight themes that are available freely to choose from.
 Of course, you can also start building a lightweight theme from scratch.
 But in the process of choosing or building a theme, you must look into the following aspects.

 - Use a minimal theme with only the features that you need and nothing that you don’t.
 A theme that is bloated with features and looks beautiful may be poorly developed and will bring your site down to its knees.

 - Avoid themes with a lot of imagery.
 Images add a considerable about of time to your website load times.
-Look for themes that use CSS for most of its design aesthetics and keeps the use of static images to a bare minimum.
+Look for themes that use CSS for most of their design aesthetics and keep the use of static images to a bare minimum.

 The size of images on your site contributes to the size of the web pages and the size of the web page is directly proportional to the page load time.
 The solution is to reduce the size of the original images without compromising the quality by choosing a suitable image format and size.
 The PNG image format is uncompressed and the quality is better while JPEG is compressed with little loss of quality of the image.

 You can optimize images manually by using tools like Adobe Photoshop.
-However, there are few awesome plugins available that can take care of optimizing images before you place them in a page.
-Two such free plugins are WP-SmushIt and my personal favorite EWWW Image Optimizer. that can automate the process of optimizing images while you upload them in your site.
+However, there are a few awesome plugins available that can take care of optimizing images before you place them on a page.
+Two such free plugins are WP-SmushIt and my personal favorite EWWW Image Optimizer. which can automate the process of optimizing images while you upload them to your site.